PranayWara/fundemental_project/README.md

 ### Testing:
-Using unit testing as for this project there was no need for selenium as the appication isnt advanved enough.
+Using both Unit Testing and Integration Testing I was able to test the CRUD functionality of both of the tables and have a relatively high coverage.
 #### Unit Testing:
 Here's a link to [Unit Tests][https://github.com/PranayWara/fundemental_project/blob/feature/tests/test_unit.py]

 When designing the tests I wanted to test each aspect of the build.
 All the CRUD functionality which passed and gave me a coverage of 82%.

+#### Integration Testing:
+Here's a link to [Integration Tests][https://github.com/PranayWara/fundemental_project/blob/feature/tests/test_unit.py]

+Using integration testing I can test for redirects and the entire applicaiton is working using steps.

 #### Report:
 ![Coverage Report](https://raw.githubusercontent.com/PranayWara/fundemental_project/main/Images/coverage.jpg)
 #### Analyses:
 With an overall coverage of 82% the tests seemed to go relatively well.
 The CRUD functionality for the Company table all passed the tests with 100% coverage.
-However where I lose coverage is when I test the CRUD functionality for the second table, Games.
+However where I lose coverage in unit test when the CRUD functionality for the second table, Games.
 The Create and read where fine but the Update and Delete was loosing me a lot of coverage.
 I would see which lines where failing by using the:
     python3 -m pytest --cov=application --cov-report term-missing

 ![Coverage Report Missing Terms](https://github.com/PranayWara/fundemental_project/blob/main/Images/coverage_missing_term.jpg)

 42-45 = Sending the user back to the main home page after creating.
 This can be solved by using headless testing, Selenium.

 66-79 = Even though my tests checks for updating the game.
-It doesnt check for updating the home page or seding the user back to the home page.
+It doesnt check for updating the home page or sending the user back to the home page.

 91-95 = Deleting a game could not be tested and would need, selenium to test it.